-Over the last few years, subscription services have become extremely popular across the UK and Europe.
-For example, subscription TV viewing in the UK almost doubled in 2015.
-Thanks to technology, customers can now subscribe to a huge range of products and services, such as entertainment from Netflix and Spotify, or receive their favourite newspapers and magazines in digital format.
-It’s even possible to get bacon delivered to the door!
+Over the last few years, subscription services have become extremely popular.
+Driven by technology, customers can now subscribe to a huge range of products and services, from digital services such as Netflix and Spotify, to having your groceries delivered to your door.

-That’s just the tip of the iceberg for subscription services.
-Businesses are also jumping onto the subscriptions bandwagon with increasing adoption of SaaS (software as a service) tools across all areas of business, in particular accounting, finance and sales functions.
+Businesses are also jumping onto the subscriptions bandwagon with increasing adoption of SaaS (software-as-a-service) tools across all areas of business, in particular accounting, finance and sales functions.

-Reduce churn by optimising billing and retrying processes
+Reduce churn by optimizing billing and retrying processes.

 Transactions are commonly declined due to insufficient funds, but there are other reasons transactions may fail.
-For example, the rejection may be due to technical issues, so you may want to retry the payment in a space of time ranging from one hour to three or four days.
-It’s critical to make sure you have the right technology in place to immediately notify you about payment failures, tell you the reason why they failed, and have a simple solution available to retry them.
+The rejection may be due to technical issues, and you may want to retry the payment after anything from one hour to three or four days.
+It’s critical to make sure you have the right technology in place to immediately notify you about payment failures, tell you the reason, and offer a simple solution to retry.

 Two common reasons for failed payments are insufficient funds in the customer’s account, and the customer cancelling the mandate via their bank.
-GoCardless offers a full range of notifications to help you narrow down exactly what is causing your payments to fail, making you better equipped to solve the problem.
+GoCardless offers a full range of notifications to help you identify exactly what is causing your payments to fail, equipping you to solve the problem.

-Direct Debit is of great benefit here, because it allows you to solve the common problem of payments failing due to expired or cancelled credit or debit cards.
-As Direct Debit operates from bank-to-bank, payments are much less likely to fail, and there is potential to reduce your churn rate to as low as 0.5% by using Direct Debit via GoCardless.
-This situation compares most favourably to alternative payment methods such as credit cards, where churn rates can be as high as 5-10%.
+Bank debit (known as ACH in the US, Direct Debit in the UK, and SEPA across Europe) is a great way to avoid cancelled or expired cards.
+As bank debit schemes operate from bank-to-bank, payments are much less likely to fail.
+As a result, there is potential to reduce your churn rate to as low as 0.5% - a figure which some of our customers enjoy.
+This situation compares favourably to alternative payment methods such as credit cards, where churn rates can be as high as 5-10%.

 To make sure you get payments right first time, we’ve put together a helpful checklist for recurring payments.

-Better still, you could streamline your payments process and avoid the above hassles altogether, by using Direct Debit as your preferred payment method.
+Better still, you could streamline your payments process and avoid the above hassles altogether, by using bank debit as your preferred payment method.

-We offer you the ability to create your own custom integration, via our API, or take advantage of our range of pre-built integrations with popular subscription billing and accounting software, including Zuora, Sage, QuickBooks and Xero.‹ View all tips
+We offer you the ability to create your own custom integration, via our API, or take advantage of our range of pre-built integrations with popular subscription billing and accounting software, including Zuora, Sage, QuickBooks and Xero.